NicolasL-S/SpeedMappingDeployDoc.jl/docs/src/benchmarks.md

 - For mapping applications with objective function available, monotonicity (with tolerance for objective deterioration) can also be imposed or not. totalling 2 × 3 × 2 = 12 possible specifications.
 For **ACX**, the default options are used.

-Julia has two other commonly used packages for fixed-point acceleration: `FixedPoint` and `FixedPointAcceleration` (with algorithms `SEA`, `VEA`, `MPE`, `RRE` and `Anderson`).
+For comparison, two other notable Julia packages for fixed-point acceleration are `FixedPoint` and `FixedPointAcceleration` (with algorithms `SEA`, `VEA`, `MPE`, `RRE` and `Anderson`).

-The benchmarks are based on 15 problems from physics, statistics, genetics and social sciences from the FixedPointTestProblems library.
+The benchmarks are based on 15 problems from physics, statistics, genetics and social sciences from the [FixedPointTestProblems](https://github.com/NicolasL-S/FixedPointTestProblems.jl) library.

 ![Mapping results](https://raw.githubusercontent.com/NicolasL-S/SpeedMapping.jl/refs/heads/main/docs/assets/mapping_benchmarks.svg)

 Marker indicates how much longer each algorithm took relative to the fastest algorithm for each problem.
 The color scale shows the same for the number of maps.
-The left-most algorithms are the most reliable and the quickest.
+The most reliable and quickest algorithms are presented first.

 **ACX** and monotonic **AA** perform well (non-monotonic **AA** did not converge for the Lange, ancestry problem).
 While **AA** tends to need fewer iterations, **ACX** is lighter and tends to be quicker for small-scale problems.
 Composite **AA** is also surprisingly fast, with `:aa1` having a slight edge on `:acx2`.
 With few exceptions, adaptative relaxation is also advantageous, especially for large scale problems like Bratu, the Poisson equation (electric field) and the lid-driven cavity flow.